The Truth about Shrink4Men

 I started Shrink4Men in 2009 to address a gap in the mental health field, where there’s more than $4 billion spent on support programs for abused women annually and very little for abused men.

-Our society tends to ignore the fact that men can be victims of abuse.
-Many men who visit Shrink4Men.com and the original Shrink4Men WordPress blog express feelings of isolation and helplessness because they’ve been unable to find anyone in their local communities who recognize / acknowledge their symptoms or offer constructive ways to contend with female perpetrated abuse.
-They find it on Shrink4Men, where there are thousands of personal accounts of psychological and physical abuse and a supportive community of those who have experienced it firsthand.
+Our society tends to ignore the fact that men are just as likely to be victims of abuse as women.
+Many men who visit Shrink4Men and the original Shrink4Men WordPress blog express feelings of isolation and helplessness because they’ve been unable to find anyone in their local communities who is able or willing to recognize and acknowledge their symptoms or offer constructive ways to contend with female perpetrated abuse.

-Shrink4Men isn’t just for men.
-The site helps educate men and women about abuse — how to recognize it, how it affects relationships, and how to cope with it.
-Some men have been raised to silently put up with abusive treatment.
-My site provides information about how to disengage from an abusive dynamic, how to protect oneself and, if necessary, how to formulate an exit strategy.
+My work helps educate men and women about abuse — how to recognize it, how it affects relationships, and how to cope with it.
+Some men have been raised to silently tolerate abuse, that is if they even identify it as abuse.
+I provide information about how to disengage from an abusive dynamic, how to protect oneself and, if necessary, how to formulate an exit strategy.

 How many men have you counseled, and what are they mainly struggling with?

-Honestly, I’ve lost count how many men and women I’ve worked with in my career.
+I’ve lost count how many men and women I’ve worked with in my career.
 I began training and working in the field in 1995.
 I receive inquiries every week for my services from men and women.

-Some men I work with are angry and rightfully so.
+Some men I work with are angry — and rightfully so.
 Many are unable to articulate this anger because when they express their emotions to others, they’re often accused of having “anger issues” and told to get help.
 These men do need help, but not because they’re angry.
-They need help and support because they’re being abused by their wives, girlfriends and exes.
-Our society does not offer much support for men who experience such emotions.
-It makes most people very uncomfortable.
+Their anger is a natural byproduct of the abuse they’re experiencing.

 On your website you state you “have greater empathy for men because they don’t have as many emotional outlets or sources of support.”
 Why is that?